learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Fixed the request cancellation button for teachers to cancel classes
 - Fixed the formatting of the availability page for various edge cases
 - Fixed the "import class" text in teacher registration to be clearer that classes of the current program can be imported (e.g., as a duplicate for different grades)
+- Removed an unused view (and the associated permission "Teacher/Classes") that allowed teachers to delete their classes

 Onsite
 ~~~~~~